Central African Republic Civil War: Government counteroffensive with Russian support (2021–present)

-On 25 March, 3R rebel leader Sidiki Abass, whose group is accused of war crimes, succumbed to his injuries in the northern part of the country.
-In April 2021, the UPC, then the biggest of the armed rebel groups, withdrew from the CPC and asked to talk with the government which has declined so far.
-The rebels were seen to be moving away from cities and towards peripheral areas and turning to guerilla tactics instead of open fighting.
+On 25 March 2021, 3R rebel leader Sidiki Abass, whose group is accused of war crimes, succumbed to his injuries in the northern part of the country.
+In April 2021, the UPC, then the biggest of the armed rebel groups, withdrew from the CPC and asked to talk with the government.
+On 4 December 2022 leader of four armed groups (MLCJ, RPRC, UFR and UFR-R) signed in Bangui an agreement announcing their dissolution.
+On 11 July 2025, The UPC and 3R signed disarmament agreements with the government of President Touadéra.
+The deal was precipitated by a ceasefire agreement and negotiations mediated by and ensured by Chad.
+Under the terms agreed to by the government and the two groups, they will totally disarm, dissolve, and reintegrate with normal society.